 If you are an OTI Alum, please contact Kevin Pham, OTI Alumni Coordinator for updates and opportunities to connect with your fellow OTI Alumni for networking, job and internship opportunities, and, of course, for socializing and reminiscing about great OTI experiences and memories!
 Kevin can be reached at: firstname.lastname@example.org

-I am currently a Program Assistant at the National Democratic Institute in Washington, DC, where I focus on the Institute's programs in Iraq and Syria.
+Carmel is currently a Program Assistant at the National Democratic Institute in Washington, DC, where she focuses on the Institute's programs in Iraq and Syria.

 “OTI has been crucial in broadening my own understanding of the different narratives that come to shape the Israeli-Palestinian conflict.
 The backgrounds and personal stories of the other "Olives," and the various individuals I encountered during my summer trip, taught me to think critically and look past the divisive rhetoric that has historically informed this conflict.
 Above all, OTI has been important because it marked a period of personal growth for me.
 Being exposed to the undeniably human dimension of this conflict caused me to rethink my own relation to this issue both as a student and as an Israeli.”